Preventive and mild curative interventions

 Schools are able to identify students who need an adapted learning line within a group if they do not reach the 1F level or deviate significantly from the offer of the rest of the group.
 A school is able to make a plan of action for this and make the necessary adjustments.

-Identify students in need of a challenging, in-depth learning environment beyond the current curriculum and establish a plan of action
+Identify students in need of a challenging, in-depth learning environment beyond the current curriculum and set up a plan of action

 – The school has a protocol for recognizing students who are more- or more gifted.

-– The school has assignments to challenge the student creatively and critically.
+– The school has assignments to challenge students creatively and critically.

 – The school has a rich learning environment (additional materials, resources, research opportunities and ICT).